andreas-becker/project-ASVS-User-Stories/V2 Authentication/2_5_1-Authentication_CredentialRecovery_initial-activation.md

 ## ASVS Requirement description

 Verify that a system generated initial activation or recovery secret is not sent in clear text to the user.

 ## User Story

-**Feature_Name**:
+**Feature_Name**: Secure Initial Activation

 **Story**:
 As a Security Engineer\